Moves Management: The Guide for Effective Fundraising

 Moves management is built on the donor and gift lifecycles.
 As a nonprofit development professional, you are probably already familiar with the stages involved.
 For a quick refresher, take a look over this infographic of the donor and gift lifecycles:

-This graphic depicts the donor and gift lifecycles.
+This graphic and the text below depict the gift and donor lifecycles.

 In the donor lifecycle, the steps are: